ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 been built with debug symbols, so run-time debuggers may not help.
-Developers who haven't done a careful job wrapping the BLAS in a type-safe interface will learn the hard way, for example if they mix up the order of arguments and their integers get bitwise reinterpreted as pointers.
+Developers who haven't done a careful job wrapping the BLAS in a type-safe interface will learn the hard way, for example if they mix up the order of arguments in the `extern "C"` declarations and their integers get bitwise reinterpreted as pointers.

 ### Matrix and vector data structures